Announcements from UKFPO

 One poster from each category will be awarded “Best Poster” following judging panel discussion during the conference.

+Who should attend?
 The conference will be trainee-focused and will be of interest to academically minded medical students, Foundation trainees and any faculty or more senior colleagues who are involved in academic Foundation trainees.
 We hope the event will be of immediate practical assistance to any colleague following an academic career path, and those who are advising them.

 Themes of academic research, education and leadership training will be included.
 There will be a focus on trainees themselves and their experiences.